Overview

 | Principal portion | Rs 7,974 | Rs 13,791 | Rs 27,451 |

 By month 200 of 240, more than 63% of each EMI is retiring principal.
-This is why the final years of a loan "feel faster" — you are actually making meaningful progress on the debt.
+That's why the final years of a loan feel faster: you're actually making meaningful progress on the debt by then.

 Step 6: Model Prepayments

 A prepayment is any lump-sum payment made over and above the regular EMI.
-Because it directly reduces the outstanding principal, every future month's interest is recalculated on a lower base.
+Since it directly reduces the outstanding principal, every future month's interest gets recalculated on a lower base.

 Example: A Rs 1,00,000 prepayment at month 12 on the same Rs 50,00,000 loan.